sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     Click **Save**.

-    >As you can see, we're enabling an end-user skill trigger feature by selecting the `checkout` skill as a button's action.
-In this way, the chatbot will trigger the `checkout` skill automatically when the user selects this option.
+    >As you can see, you're enabling an end-user skill trigger feature by selecting the `checkout` skill as a button's action.
+In this way, the chatbot triggers the `checkout` skill automatically when the user selects this option.

 [DONE]
 [ACCORDION-END]